sewardlee337/sewardlee337.github.io/readinglist.md

 1. [Fahrenheit 451](https://amzn.to/2TQ6dlQ), by Ray Bradbury
 1. [Fluent Forever](https://amzn.to/3a4hT9v), by Gabriel Wyner
 1. [The Count of Monte Cristo](https://amzn.to/2uXBdFS), by Alexandre Dumas (Author) and Robin Buss (Translator)
+1. [The Courage to Be Disliked](https://amzn.to/38cNMLu), by Ichiro Kishimi and Fumitake Koga
 1. [The Four](https://amzn.to/2MHiVii), by Scott Galloway